Ajatt-Tools/rikaitan/docs/permissions.md

   Rikaitan needs to inject content scripts and stylesheets into webpages in order to properly display the search popup.

+- `contextMenus` <br>
+  Rikaitan adds a context menu interface that lets you look up highlighted words.

 - `offscreen` _(Chrome only)_ <br>
   Rikaitan uses this permission to create a secondary backend document that has DOM access, given that Manifest v3 service workers do not.
 Service workers can then reach out to out to this document in order to complete